 Review Electronic Claim Responses in Correct Mistakes (oops)

 When PCC receives an electronic claim response from the insurance payor or the claim clearinghouse, you will see that message in the history for the charge in

 A full report may be available for some billed messages.
 Press F3 – See Claim Rpt/Bill and enter the item number to read the full report, if available.

 In the example below, you can see that the electronic claim clearinghouse (ProxyMed) sent several messages to your practice regarding William Amis’s visit on 01/06/06.

 To read the full electronic report, press F3 – SeeClaim Rpt/Bill and then select any entry beginning with “Payor Response” or “PROXYMED Accepted Claim”:

-Partner will open the relevant ECS report and display portions related to this patient that are on that report:
+The Correct Mistakes program will open the relevant ECS report and display portions related to this patient that are on that report:

 In the above example, the claim was accepted.